 We are here to help.Contact an Advisor

 The variability and stateliness of the Japanese maple (Acer palmatum) makes it one of the more in-demand plants for the residential landscape.
 Japanese maples have long been a focal landscape plant at Lake View.
-Practically every form can be seen somewhere on the grounds, whether it is an Upright form maturing to approximately 20-feet in height or Dissectum (laceleaf types) that mostly display a weeping shrub-like habit and matures to a 5-foot height.
-Linearilobum or bamboo-leaf types, tend to be semi-dwarf specimens that can grow to 12-feet.
-Dwarf types may be laterally spreading, globular shaped or slow growing upright types that mature at 3 to 12-feet.
-Variegates have multiple colored leaves and are usually semi-dwarf in form.
+Various forms can be seen throughout the cemetery, including upright forms maturing to approximately 25 feet in height and Dissectum cultivars (laceleaf types), often displaying a weeping shrub-like habit, and maturing to perhaps 12 feet in height.
+Linearilobum, or bamboo-leaf types, tend to be semi-dwarf specimens that can grow to 20 feet.
+Various dwarf types may be laterally spreading, globular or slow growing uprights that mature at 3 to12 feet.
+Variegates have multi-colored leaves and are usually semi-dwarf in form.

-Lake View is home to seven Moses Cleaveland trees, which are said to have been standing when Moses Cleaveland discovered the city that would come to bear his name.
-Five specimens are located on the grounds of Lake View including American Beech, Red Oak, White Oak, Sycamore and Tulip.
+Lake View is home to seven Moses Cleaveland trees, which are said to have been standing in 1796 when Moses Cleaveland founded the city that would come to bear his name.
+Five different species are located on the grounds of Lake View; American Beech, Black Oak, White Oak, Sycamore, and Tuliptree.

-The White Oak (Quercus alba) in Section 8, looks like its straight out of Sleepy Hollow because of its weathered appearance and long stretched-out branches.
-An additional White Oak can be found in Section 42.
+The White Oak (Quercus alba) in Section 8, looks like it’s straight out of Sleepy Hollow because of its weathered appearance and long horizontal branches.
+An additional, even larger, White Oak can be found in Section 42.

-The grand Tulip Poplar (Liriodendron tulipifera), is the tallest of the trees, standing like a sentry in Section 1.
-This specimen is best appreciated when one stands at the base of the tree and gazes straight upward.
+The two grand Tuliptrees or Tulip Poplars (Liriodendron tulipifera), the tallest of the Moses Cleaveland trees, stand like sentries in Sections 1 & 6.
+These specimens may be best appreciated when one stands at the base of the tree and gazes upward.

-Section 1 also boasts an American Beech (Fagus grandiflora).
-Its large root flare helps hold up the tree and hillside.
+Section 1 also boasts an American Beech (Fagus grandifolia).
+Its large root flare helps hold up the tree and stabilizes the hillside.

-In Section 5a, the Sycamore (Platanus occidentalis) displays exfoliating white bark that blends in well during Winter and stands out majestically in the Spring
+In Section 5a, the Sycamore (Platanus occidentalis) displays exfoliating camouflage-like bark.
+The white inner bark blends in well during winter and stands out majestically in spring.

-The Red Oak (Quercus ruba) located in Section 14, has been supported with cables and brace rods to extend its life!
+The Black Oak (Quercus velutina) located in Section 14 has been supported with cables and brace rods to extend its life and preserve its integrity.

-When looking at the distinctive pronounced buds during the dormant season or the telltale bisected leaves during the growing season, take note of the column like form of some of the trees.
+When looking at this tree’s distinctive pronounced buds during the dormant season or the telltale bisected leaves during the growing season, take note of the column like form of some of the trees.
 Certain Ginkgo specimens hold a tight, apical dominance to create this column-shaped growth.
 True to a cultivated variety, tip cuttings will grow in the columnar form when they are rooted or grafted to generate a new tree.
 This particular cultivar was first propagated in 1962 from trees growing at Lake View and subsequently named for the cemetery.

-Located in Section 3 across from Daffodil Hill, this weeping Canadian hemlock was considered to be the largest specimen in the United States until the large branch on the right side failed under the snow weight during the 1996 snowstorm.
-Despite missing a lower limb, this specimen is still one of the largest weeping Canadian hemlocks to be seen.
+Located in Section 3 across from Daffodil Hill, this weeping Canadian Hemlock, Tsuga canadensis ‘Sargentii’, was considered to be the largest specimen in the United States until a large branch on the west side of the tree failed during a 1996 snowstorm.
+Despite also missing a lower limb, this specimen is still one of the largest weeping Canadian Hemlocks to be seen.
 A slightly smaller specimen is located in Section 9 near the Hanna Mausoleum along Edgehill Road.

 Our Proud Partners & Sponsors